BradZzz/occasio/README.md

   npm start
 ```

-This should kick off the installation process right away, but if there is a problem, you can just use:
+This should kick off the installation process right away, but if there is a problem, you can use the following command to install again:

 ```
   npm install